 Primary duties: A veterinarian will provide medical care and monitoring to animals, both large and small.
 This includes duties such as administering medication and vaccinations, diagnosing medical conditions, following through with treatment options and managing animal health care and surgical procedures.

 National average salary: $105,627 per year

-Primary duties: The primary duties of a physician assistant include working closely with doctors and other medical staff to help diagnose patient conditions, assist in surgeries and other procedures, create and help manage patient treatment plans, and order and interpreting patient tests.
-Other duties include writing prescriptions, conducting physical exams and guiding patients on healthy living and condition management.
+Primary duties: The primary duties of a physician assistant include working closely with doctors and other medical staff to help diagnose patient conditions, assist in surgeries and other procedures, create and help manage patient treatment plans, and order and interpret patient tests.
+Other duties include writing prescriptions, conducting physical exams and guiding patients on balanced living and condition management.